Apr 3 – 21, 2017

 Her yoga today is influenced by lineages like hatha, vinyasa, anusara, yin, Iyengar and restorative yoga, always coupled with mindfulness techniques.
 Her most recent calling is a slow, contemplative yin yoga.
 Her heart’s mission is to use slower practices as a way to pause, to become curious and let yoga move us towards more meaning, greater passion for life and deeper understanding of ourselves and others.

-Victorien started practicing yoga while working in the Parisian fashion world.
-Now, based in Berlin, he has decided to focus and deepen his knowledge through a vinyasa yoga teacher training.
+Victorien teaches vinyasa and yin yoga since 5 years at yellow yoga.
 For him, yoga is a path to understanding oneself.
 It guides you to honour your body and your soul.
 By extending this understanding you will cultivate compassion for all other beings.